-In the our last post we looked at 6 questions you should ask to tell how safe your federal grant is from conflicts of interest.
+In our last post, we looked at 6 questions you should ask to tell how safe your federal grant is from conflicts of interest.

-In today’s post we’ll look at what you can do to reduce the risk of a conflict of interest affecting your organization.
+In today’s post, we’ll look at what you can do to reduce the risk of a conflict of interest affecting your organization and your federal funding.

 Here are 5 Ways to Reduce the Risk of a Conflict of Interest